kfrankgh/rest-api-basics/Readme.txt

-RestApi maven project with testng
+Same project as rest-api-automation project but using maven and testng